Author Spotlight

-Read these 61 Healthy Eating Tips tips to make your life smarter, better, faster and wiser.
+Read these 62 Healthy Eating Tips tips to make your life smarter, better, faster and wiser.
 Each tip is approved by our Editors and created by expert writers so great we call them Gurus.
 LifeTips is the place to go when you need to know about Cooking tips and hundreds of other topics.
-Become a Guru or Become an Advertiser.

 Substitute half plain yogurt for mayonnaise in dishes like tuna, chicken or egg salad.